edoardocattapan/ardo.github.io/_posts/2022-09-14-Life's-four-W's-and-one-H.md

 Among all the virtues, Courage is the most important because it enables all the others.

 The only forces of consciousness more fundamental than these are curiosity and imagination.
+It is so because the questions of "*why*" and "*what if*" start the infinite meta-framings of consciousness, thereby running the whole show from the backstage.

 A life conduct would be to always seek and report the truth with kind, compassionate, warm regards towards people and things because one bravely fights his fears.